crepeos/crepeos/README.md

 ```

 ## The source code
 You may edit the source code and make a fork of this OS.
-The software source code and bin files are seperate.
+The software source code and bin files are separate.

 # Screenshots
 Note there will be new screenshots coming soon.
 This is no longer the look of the latest update, however this is CrepeOS v0.3
-and you may still download that version if you desire.
+and you may still download that version (from the old repo) if you desire.

 ![Screenshot from 2021-08-26 20 58 42](https://user-images.githubusercontent.com/76793908/131035224-f44076b7-9d6b-4b8e-9c77-bb7e4ce4c8f6.png)
 ![Screenshot from 2021-08-26 20 59 01](https://user-images.githubusercontent.com/76793908/131035235-5f155bd9-b015-4bd5-b171-e74cb491b080.png)